 What’s Microsoft Enterprise Data Protection (EDP)?

 Microsoft Enterprise Data Protection (EDP) is a set of capabilities that allows organizational data to be protected when on devices not owned by the organization.
 That data is essentially encrypted and depending on the specific scenario that data can be remotely wiped or remotely have access removed without completely wiping the device or otherwise impacting the non-owned device.
-EDP requires the device to run Windows 10 and be managed either by SCCM or your Azure AD MDM, and also depends on unreleased products.
+EDP requires the device to run Windows 10 and be managed either by SCCM or your Entra ID MDM, and also depends on unreleased products.

 The UW does not currently support this capability.
 Engage with UW-IT to explore whether this is a solution for your scenario.

-What’s Azure AD Privilege Identity Management (PIM)?
+What’s Entra ID Privilege Identity Management (PIM)?

 What’s Microsoft Passport?

 Microsoft Passport provides a two-factor authentication solution for Windows 10 devices.
-Users can authenticate with a Microsoft account, AD account, an AAD account, or a non-Microsoft service that support FIDO.
+Users can authenticate with a Microsoft account, AD account, an Entra ID account, or a non-Microsoft service that support FIDO.
 After enrollment, the user sets up a “gesture”, which can be Windows Hello or a PIN.
 Enrollment causes a certificate to be provisioned as a credential for that user account, where the private key of the certificate is only stored on that device.
 Windows then uses Microsoft Passport to authenticate that user on that device and enable access to MFA protected resources and services.
 Microsoft Passport is a low-cost MFA solution, which combines something you have (the device) with either something you know or something you are.
 Microsoft Passport is not yet supported for use with AD accounts.

 The UW does not yet provide Microsoft Passport.
 Engage with UW-IT to explore whether this is a solution for your scenario.

-What are Azure AD Applications?
+What are Entra ID Applications?

-What’s Azure AD Conditional Access?
+What’s Entra ID Conditional Access?

 This capability requires additional user licensing so additional costs may apply.
 Engage with UW-IT to explore whether this is a solution for your scenario.